terrancehah/whole-ios/docs/readme.md

 - **Anonymous Account Support:** On first launch, the app creates a backend account with a NULL email for every user.
 All features (including backend sync) work before explicit login.
 Data is migrated to the real account when the user signs up.
 - All onboarding data is always tied to the authenticated backend account (anonymous or real), ensuring seamless migration and robust backend sync.
 - [Planned] Sharing and paywall features.
+- Robust quote sharing: Share sheet always appears on first tap, with unique file naming and image-specific options.
+Watermark logic enforced for non-premium users.
+- Consistent UI: Background color `#ffeedf` for quote card and list, reflected in both UI and shared images.

 ---